agilexs/open-ally-app/README.md

-# Open Ally ap Demo app
+# Open Ally Demo app

 The url `carexs://scan` is being used to open the Ally app via deeplink.